csparks113/Morse-Code-App/docs/refactor-notes.md

 - Added a reusable React `FlashOverlayHost` wrapper around session, keyer, developer console, and output settings surfaces so the native overlay can inhabit a dedicated background container while the JS fallback stays available for telemetry.
 - Updated `NativeOutputsDispatcher` to locate the host by `nativeID`, cache it between flashes, and mount `ScreenFlasherView` into that background node (with decor-view fallback logging) so native flashes now sit underneath foreground UI instead of above it.
-- Keyer-driven flashes (lesson send/receive, practice keyer, output settings preview) now hit the native overlay + screen-brightness boost path directly—JS overlay stays as a fallback, and slider changes reapply the native brightness scalar in real time.
+- Keyer-driven flashes (lesson send/receive, practice keyer, output settings preview) now hit the native overlay + screen-brightness boost path directly�JS overlay stays as a fallback, and slider changes reapply the native brightness scalar in real time.
 - Added Nitro/JSI hooks so keyer flashes call `NativeOutputsDispatcher` via `OutputsAudio` (JS-only module kept as a fallback); awaiting rebuild/verification to ensure keyer flashes report `nativeOverlay: true` without warnings.
 - JS lookup now falls back to `__turboModuleProxy` before touching `NativeModules`, so the native overlay bridge is resolved as soon as the TurboModule is available (otherwise we keep warning and stay on the JS overlay).